SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 # Auth API — developer reference

-Maintainer: `@scottmotion` — Last updated: 2025-10-24
+Maintainer: `@scottmotion` — Last updated: 2025-11-25

 This folder provides the authentication API helpers used by the app to interact with the WordPress backend (JWT auth, token validation, user registration, WooCommerce customer creation, and password reset flows).
 The authentication UI/screens live under `App/screens` (for example: `App/screens/LoginScreen`, `App/screens/RegisterScreen`, `App/screens/ForgotPasswordScreen`).
 The auth navigator is implemented at `App/navigation/AuthNav.tsx`.

 ## Preamble

-The mobile app's authentication flow relies primarily on 2 external API's hosted on the website:
+The mobile app's authentication flow relies primarily on 2 external APIs hosted on the website:

 - Simple JWT Login
   - The API provided by this plugin is used to fetch and validate a JSON Web Token (JWT), which constitutes the user login process.
 It is also used to send password reset emails and logout users by revoking the JWT token (via the plugin's revoke endpoint).
 It also provides an endpoint to register users, however we defer to WooCommerce for this in order to remain consistent with the website.
   - Note that there are 2 sets of documentation for this API, and that they may present minor conflicts with its actual use (e.g. content of Requests/Responses), therefore you should thoroughly test any changes to helpers or implementation of endpoints.
 - WooCommerce
-  - The API provided by this pugin is used to register new customers (users) inline with the website's authentication method.
+  - The API provided by this plugin is used to register new customers (users) inline with the website's authentication method.
   - Since WooCommerce is an Automattic product (owners of WordPress) it is regularly updated and the documentation for this API is fairly reliable.

 See the [references](#references) section for links to the above-mentioned documentation.